AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 No, we did not really use branches and pull requsts.
-Generally, they can really help structure the workflow but we were only two people and did a lot together and we did fine without
+Generally, they can really help structure the workflow but we were only two people and did a lot together and we did fine without it.
+If the project had been slightly more substantial, we definitely would have made branches and PR but as we were working so closely and almost everything, we made it work without.
+The only use of branches was that we created a dev branch to push to after we implemented github actions such that we did not have run all tests everytime we pushed something (which in periods was quite often).
+If we had used branches, it would probably have been task related and not person related as suggested.

 ### Question 10